 Engie is a case in point.
 The stock trades at a price-to-earnings ratio around twelve, well below the seventeen to twenty typical of rich-world utilities, a gap that reflects country risk rather than the business itself.

 Dividends add to the draw.
-Engie has held its payout ratio steady for several years running and signaled it will keep doing so through its current investment cycle, a comfort for income-focused buyers.
+Engie has held its payout ratio steady for several years and signaled it will keep doing so through its current investment cycle, a comfort for income-focused buyers.

 The macro backdrop helps as well.
 Global commodity and energy prices have been broadly supportive for Brazilian generators, reinforcing the case that the sector’s earnings can hold up through a raise.